LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Combine this with a motion command; `yw` yanks one word and `y3j` yanks 4 lines.
 As with `cc`, `yy` yanks the current line.

-In addition to yank there is the \keys{d} command to cut/delete text; it is used in the same way.
+In addition to yank, there is the \keys{d} command to cut/delete text; it is used in the same way.

 Pasting is done with \keys{p} or \keys{P}; the former pastes the clipboard contents after the character the cursor is on, the latter pastes before the cursor.